 Fines, penalties and losing your licence

 You must follow the road rules for your safety and the safety of others when you drive.
-If you don’t, you can be fined or have your driver licence or car taken off you.
+If you do not, you can be fined or have your driver licence or car taken off you.

 Check with the NZ Transport Agency (NZTA) for updates on COVID-19 and available NZTA and agent services.